-As part of the school's approach to countering bullying behaviour by students, other strategies adopted include:
+As part of the school's approach to counter bullying behaviour by students, other strategies adopted include:

-- Opportunities to discuss this issue openly in subject classes. - Implementation into the 'Learning for Life' programme. - Analysis of questionnaires. - Number of complaints reported by students or parents. - Feedback from student counsellors and school counselling service.
+- Opportunities to discuss this issue openly in subject classes. - Implementation into the 'Learning for Life' programme. - Feedback from Mental Health in Schools Team

-The level of action taken will be determined by the seriousness of the incident, i.e. a serious initial incident may result in automatic exclusion.
+The level of consequence taken will be determined by the seriousness of the incident, i.e. a serious initial incident may result in automatic exclusion.

-It is important that any complaint of bullying, verbal, physical or indirect, should be investigated immediately by staff concerned and properly dealt with.
+It is important that any concern of bullying, verbal, physical or indirect, should be investigated immediately by staff concerned and dealt with.
 Students have to be confident that by alerting staff the bullying will be dealt with quickly and effectively.
-Peer counsellors are trained to know when to alert relevant staff regarding instances of bullying.